 Activity: Try to annotate or evaluate whenever you have an idea or a change in direction.
-Write about a technique that was successful or if something didn't go as planned.
+Write about a technique that was successful or if something didn't go as Page 48 planned.

-Key Voca ıbulary Picture This Deeper Learning 60 ROUGHIDEA Basic sketches of a final idea.
-Label to ensure clarity.
-COMPOSITIONAL LAYOUTS: FORMAL ELEMENTS OF ART: - COLOUR: Primary colours cannot be mixed by using any other colours but in theory, all other colours are made from them.
-VISUAL OR MAQUETTE An image or model created from selected materials (usually smaller in scale than intended.
-Red + Yellow = Orange Blue + Yellow = Green Red + Blue = Purple FINAL PIECE An image or sculpture that is the end product of your project/journey.
-Visual representation of pulling all prep work together to showcase your ideas and journey.
-RULE OF THIRDS LEADING LINES Orange, Green and Purple are secondary colours.
+Key Vocabulary...
+Basic sketches of a final ROUGHIDEA Label to ensure clarity.
+An image or model created VISUAL OR MAQUETTE from selected materials (usually smaller in scale than intended.
+An image or sculpture that FINAL PIECE is the end product of your project/journey.
+Visual representation of pulling all prepwork together to showcase you ideas and journey.
+Always remember...
+RULE OF THIRDS The rule of thirds is a guideline which applies to the process of composing visual images.
+The horizon sits at the

+LEADING LINES

+CROP

+BALANCED ELEMENTS

+horizontal line dividing the lower third of the photo

+from the upper two-thirds.

+Leading lines refers to a

+composition technique whereby the viewer's eye is attracted to lines that lead directly to the principle photo command your attention equally, perfect balance is achieved.

+When different parts of a

+Cropping is the removal of unwanted outer areas

+from a photograph or

+illustrated image.

+subject in the image.

+RULE OF THIRDS BALANCED ELEMENTS CROP FORMAL ELEMENTS TONE TEXTURE FORMAL SHAPE SHAPE

+Picture This...

+COMPOSITIONAL LAYOUTS:

+Deeper Learning...

+FORMAL ELEMENTS OF ART: -

+COLOUR: Primary colours cannot be mixed by using any other colours but in theory, all other colours are made from them.

+Red + Yellow = Orange Blue + Yellow = Green Red + Blue = Purple

+Orange, Green and Purple are secondary colours.
 All other colours (primary + secondary = tertiary).

 Colour schemes could be adhered to fit with theme.

 SHAPE: An area closed by line.
+Geometric or basic

-Geometric Always r emember The rule of thirds is a BALANCED ELEMENTS CROP or basic.
-FORM: Form is a 3D shape which can be sculpted using clay, wire or Modroc. guideline which applies to the process of composing visual images.
-The horizon sits at the horizontal line dividing the lower third of the photo from the upper two-thirds.
-FORMAL ELEMENTS TONE In 2D art, tone and perspective can be used to create an illusion of 3-dimensions using light and dark to create shadows.
+FORM: Form is a 3D shape which can be sculpted using clay, wire or Modroc.

+In 2D art, tone and perspective can be used to create an illusion of 3-dimensions using light and dark to create shadows.

 TEXTURE: Surface quality.
 The way it feels physically or the way it is made to feel.

 TONE: Light to dark to create depth.
-This LEADING LINES Leading lines refers to a composition technique whereby the viewer's eye is attracted to lines that lead directly to the principle subject in the image.
-LINE could be a shade or how dark or light a colour appears.
+This could be a shade or how dark or light a colour appears.
 Tones are created by the way the light falls onto a 3D object.

 PATTERN: Created by repeating lines, shapes, tones or colour.
 The design used to create a pattern is often referred to as a motif.
-Motifs can be simple shapes or BALANCED ELEMENTS When different parts of a photo command your attention equally, perfect balance is achieved.
-FORM PATTERN complex arrangements.
-Patterns can be man-made, like a fabric or wallpaper design, or natural, such as the CROP Cropping is the removal of unwanted outer areas from a photograph or illustrated image.
-COLOUR SHAPE markings on animal fur.
+Motifs can be simple shapes or complex arrangements.

+Patterns can be man-made, like a fabric or wallpaper design, or natural, such as the markings on animal fur.

 LINE: Line can be used to portray different qualities such as: contours, feelings or expressions and movements.

+Activity: Create a draft copy of your final design ideas.
+Make sure to label and photocopy sections if using a combination of a number of pieces.